Clark Eichelberger: Career

 Eichelberger was also associated with the World Federation of United Nations Associations, the Committee to Defend America by Aiding the Allies, Citizens for Victory, the Non-Partisan Committee for Peace through Revision of the Neutrality Law, Free World Association, the Committee for Concerted Peace Efforts, and Americans United for World Organization.

-In 1947–1948, he was also a member of the executive board of the Committee for the Marshall Plan.
+In 1947 to 1948, he was also a member of the executive board of the Committee for the Marshall Plan.